-There are many ways to become oestrogen dominant, and many ways to avoid it.
-Let's look at these in turn and see what you can do to keep these health-promoting hormones in balance.
+There are many ways to become Oestrogen is one of the main female sex hormones…. dominant, and many ways to avoid it.
+Let’s look at these in turn and see what you can do to keep these health-promoting hormones in balance.

 Although it is impossible to quantify, there is little doubt that our exposure to some 70,000 man-made hormone-disrupting chemicals is part of the reason for the explosion in breast and prostate cancer.
 Many of these compounds, from the now banned pesticide DDT and the most insidious of all industrial pollutants, PCB’s, mimic oestrogen by virtue of having a similar structure involving something called a ‘phenol’ ring.
 PCB, for example, stands for poly-chlorinated biphenyl.
 Many of these phenolic compounds are like poison to the body, and can sometimes latch onto the oestrogen receptor sites on cells triggering abnormal growth messages.